April 2021 Security Roundup

 The ioXt Mobile Application Profile provides a minimum set of commercial best practices for all cloud connected apps running on mobile devices.
 This security baseline helps mitigate against common threats and reduces the probability of significant vulnerabilities.
 The profile leverages existing standards and principles set forth by OWASP MASVS and the VPN Trust Initiative, and allows developers to differentiate security capabilities around cryptography, authentication, network security, and vulnerability disclosure program quality.
 The profile also provides a framework to evaluate app category specific requirements which may be applied based on the features contained in the app.

 In terms of Public Key Infrastructure, or PKI, the new standards ask that all network traffic is encrypted and that verified TLS is used when possible.
-The new program also enforces x509 certificate pinning for primary services.

 SSL.com’s takeaway: We welcome the development of strong industry standards for mobile app security.
 You can read the full standard here.